 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that follows best practices.
-It uses third person voice, lists specific capabilities, includes natural trigger terms users would actually say, and explicitly states when to use the skill.
-The domain-purchasing focus creates a clear, distinct niche.
+This is a well-crafted skill description that follows best practices closely.
+It uses third person voice, lists concrete actions, includes a comprehensive 'Use when' clause with natural trigger terms, and occupies a clear, distinct niche.
+The inclusion of specific TLD examples (.ai/.com) adds helpful specificity.

 | Dimension | Reasoning | Score |